sneak-dev/Pumpfun-bundler/README.md

 ### Configurable Buyer Setup
 🔔 Personalized Buyers: Configure up to 20 unique keypair buyers to tailor your launch strategies to your goals.
 ### Exceptional Performance
-🤖 Speed and Stability: Experience industry-leading performance, reliability, and speed with our advanced tool.
+🤖 Speed and Stability: Experience industry-leading performance, reliability, and speed with our advanced tool........
 ### Integrated Onchain Program
 📂 Onchain Functionality: Utilize our custom onchain program for seamless integration and enhanced operations.
 ### Advanced Selling Strategies